9154327992/Parkinson-Disease-Detection/README.md

 This project presents an AI-powered Parkinson's Disease Detection and Neurological Monitoring System that combines Machine Learning with a modern web application.

-The system analyzes biomedical voice measurements, predicts Parkinson's disease risk using a Logistic Regression model, generates diagnostic reports, classifies patient risk levels, and stores patient monitoring records for future reference.
+The system analyzes biomedical voice measurements, compares multiple Machine Learning algorithms including Logistic Regression, Artificial Neural Network (ANN), Random Forest, XGBoost, Support Vector Machine (SVM), and K-Nearest Neighbors (KNN).
+Based on the evaluation results, Logistic Regression was selected as the final deployed model.
+The system generates diagnostic reports, classifies patient risk levels, and stores patient monitoring records for future reference.

 The project is deployed as a full-stack web application using FastAPI and Streamlit.